marius-team/marius/docs/db2graph/db2graph.rst

    .. note::
        Db2Graph validates the correctness of format of each query.
 However, it does not validate the correctness of the queries.
 That is, it assumes that all column names and table names exist in the given database schema provided by the user.
 An error will be thrown in the event that the validation check fails.

-#. | Lastly, execute Db2Graph with the following script.
+#. | Lastly, execute Db2Graph with the following commands.
 Two flags are required.
 Note that only error information will be printed, all information will be logged to ``./output_dir/output.log``:

     .. code-block:: bash

-           $ python db2graph.py --config_path conf/config.yaml --output_directory output_dir/
+           $ MARIUS_NO_BINDINGS=1 marius_db2graph --config_path conf/config.yaml --output_directory output_dir/
            Starting a new run!!!
            Edge file written to output_dir/all_edges.txt